ncatlab/nlab-content/pages/1565.md

 ### Further weakening

 As with rings, one sometimes considers non-associative or non-unital versions (where multiplication may not be [[associative]] or may have no [[identity]]).
 It is rarer to remove requirements from addition as we have done here.
 But notice that while $R$ can be proved (from the other axioms) to be an [[abelian group]] under addition (and therefore a ring) as long as it is a [[group]], this argument does not go through if it is only a monoid.
+If we assert only distributivity on one side, however, then we can have a noncommutative addition; see [[near-ring]].

 ## Properties